On the convergence of the variational quantum eigensolver and quantum optimal control: Introduction

 \section{Introduction}

 The advent of noisy, intermediate-scale quantum devices has sparked an explosion in the development of \glspl{VQA} \cite{cerezo_variational_2021}.
 These algorithms aim to solve an optimization problem by using classical and quantum computing resources in tandem.
 Namely, a classical optimizer is employed in conjunction with a quantum device to optimize parameters of a quantum circuit to solve a given computational problem.
-The quantum device is used to assess the quality of the solution at each step while the classical computer provides the parameter update.
+The quantum device is used to assess the quality of the proposed solution at each step while the classical computer provides the parameter update.

 VQAs face the challenge that the classical optimization routine often has to navigate a complicated optimization landscape \cite{VQA_traps, PhysRevLett.127.120502}.
 The existence of local optima can hinder the search for the optimal solution, which makes it challenging to develop rigorous criteria for when VQAs solve the optimization problem at hand.
 At the heart of this challenge lies the nonconvex nature of the optimization problem and the complex interplay between the parameterized quantum circuit and the problem instance \cite{lee_progress_2021}.
-To date, a variety of numerical results from previous works have shown that overparameterization can improve convergence to the globally optimal solution \cite{kiani2020learning,PRXQuantum.1.020319,larocca_theory_2023,lee_progress_2021,you2022convergence}, which can be related to the dimension of the underlying dynamical Lie algebra \cite{larocca_theory_2023}.
-However, rigorous criteria that characterize when a parameterized quantum circuit yields convergence of the VQA to the optimal solution remain challenging to derive \cite{you2022convergence}.
-Here we address this challenge by building on the long history of quantum control landscapes \cite{Chakrabarti01102007,GE2022314} to develop a convergence theory for a specific class of VQAs: the \gls{VQE} \cite{TILLY20221} that aims to minimize the expectation value of a given Hamiltonian, and thus prepare (or approximate) its ground state, on a quantum device.
+To date, a variety of numerical results from previous works have shown that overparameterization can improve convergence to the globally optimal solution \cite{kiani_learning_2020, PRXQuantum.1.020319,larocca_theory_2023,lee_progress_2021,you_convergence_2022}.
+However, rigorous criteria that characterize when a parameterized quantum circuit yields convergence of the VQA to the optimal solution remain challenging to derive \cite{you_convergence_2022}.
+Here we address this challenge by building on the long history of quantum control landscapes \cite{Chakrabarti01102007,GE2022314} to develop a convergence theory for a specific class of VQAs: the \gls{VQE} \cite{TILLY20221} that aims to minimize the expectation value of a given Hamiltonian, and thus approximates its ground state, on a quantum device.